Sports Coach Logo Sports Coach Training Principles Fitness Components

 Workout Regime

 Once your diet plan is sorted, decide on your workout plan.
 Instead of doing random exercises, try to go for well-rounded workout programs.
 Ideally, High-Intensity Interval Training (HIIT) is the best full-body workout since it focuses on strength, endurance and cardio and can be modified according to body needs.
 If you are a beginner, start slow and let your stamina work gradually.
 Ideally, hire a personal coach.
-However, if a formal fitness club is not possible, look online for home workouts such as Leslie Walk.
+However, if a formal fitness club is impossible, look online for home workouts such as Leslie Walk.

 Sleeping Habits